luizchun/LuizChun/README.md

 ![](https://komarev.com/ghpvc/?username=luizchun)

 ### Hi 👋
-I am recent engineering graduate looking for opportunities and collabaration in projects related to Development and Software Engineering.
+I am recent engineering graduate looking for opportunities and collaboration in projects related to Development and Software Engineering.

 - 🔭 I’m currently working on C# Software Development.
 - 🌱 Currently my main goal is to become FullCycle with C# and JavaScript and work in the Engineering area.